The bottom line

 Where is Lemonade car insurance available?

-Lemonade auto insurance is available in only five states:
+Lemonade auto insurance is available in six states:

 Lemonade does not yet offer car insurance in major markets like California, Colorado, Florida, or New York.